Basilio Valdes: Military service and Secretary of Defense

 Valdes reentered Manila on February 6, 1945, and was reunited with his family after three years of separation.
 Later the same month, the Commonwealth of the Philippines was reestablished and President Osmeña appointed Valdes as ad interim Secretary of Public Health and Welfare, officially taking the position on June 27, 1945.
 In this position he organized relief goods and medicine distributions from the U.S. Medical Corps to the war torn country.
 He retired from government service on July 4 the same year.

-Valdes, along with the future Secretary of Foreign Affairs Raul Manglapus, at the time a reporter for the Philippines Free Press, were the only two Filipinos accredited to join MacArthur during the signing of the Instrument of Surrender on board the USS Missouri in Tokyo Bay on 2 September 1945.
+Valdes, along with the future Secretary of Foreign Affairs Raul Manglapus, at the time a reporter for the Philippines Free Press, were the only two Filipinos accredited to join MacArthur during the signing of the Instrument of Surrender on board the USS Missouri in Tokyo Bay on September 2, 1945.
 Valdes received one of 20 original facsimiles of the Instrument of Surrender, being one of eight personal guests of MacArthur, and his document is currently owned and curated by The International Museum of World War II in Natick, Massachusetts.

 In January 1946 Valdes was appointed as one of the judges at the Military Tribunal of Japanese General Masaharu Homma in view of the war crimes committed by his command during the invasion of the Philippines, sitting on the bench along with Leo Donovan, Robert G. Gard, Arthur Trudeau, and Warren H. McNaught.

+Personal life

+Valdes became the consort of Rosario "Bombona" Roces Legarda during the 1921 Manila Carnival Queen.
+They married on July 15, 1923 and settled in the San Miguel District of Manila.
+Valdes and Legarda adopted Rosario Tuason Matute, who was the half-sister of former First Gentleman Jose Miguel Arroyo.
+Valdes was an avid polo player, and was a member of the Los Tamaraos Polo Club in Parañaque.